-The Board comprises six Non-executive Directors, including the Chairman and one Executive Director, being the Managing Director/CEO.
-The names of the Directors, both in office at the date of this report and those who held the position during the past year, are set out in the Directors' Report.
+The Board comprises five Non-executive Directors, including the Chairman.
+The names of the Directors, both in office at the date of this report and those who held the position during the past year, are set out in the Directors' Report of the Paladin Energy Ltd Annual Report 2016.
 This information includes their status as Non-executive, executive or independent, their qualifications and experience and length of service.

 Directors are expected to bring independent views and judgement to the Board's deliberations.
-Five of the six Non-executive Directors, including the Chairman, are considered by the Board to be independent.
+Four of the five Non-executive Directors, including the Chairman, are considered by the Board to be independent.
 In considering whether a Director is independent, the Board has regard to the independence criteria set out in the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations and the Corporate Governance Guidelines developed by the Ontario Securities Commission pursuant to National Policy 58-201 and other facts, information and circumstances that the Board considers relevant.